-(E) the procedure that the victim is to follow, and support services available to assist the victim, if the defendant violates a condition of bond or if the global positioning monitoring system equipment fails; (F) community services available to assist the victim in obtaining shelter, counseling, education, child care, legal representation, and other assistance available to address the consequences of family violence; and (G) the fact that the victim's communications with the court concerning the global positioning monitoring system and any restrictions to be imposed on the defendant's movements are not confidential. 🗖 b.
-Prostit ution: Art.
-17.45, C.C.P. ( 1) Attend or AIDS/HIV education; and/ ( 2) Attend AIDS/HIV counseling. □ c.
-Stalkin g: Art.
-17.46, C.C.P. • (1) rect or indirect unication with the alleged ; or □ (2) resider or bus near a simila bited from going near a nce, place of employment, iness of the victim or to go school, day-care facility, or r facility where a dependent of the victim is in attendance.
-Note: The magistrate must specifically describe the prohibited locations and the minimum distances, if any, that the defendant must maintain from the locations.
+- (E) the procedure that the victim is to follow, and support services available to assist the victim, if the defendant violates a condition of bond or if the global positioning monitoring system equipment fails; - (F) community services available to assist the victim in obtaining shelter, counseling, education, child care, legal representation, and other assistance available to address the consequences of family violence; and - (G) the fact that the victim's communications with the court concerning the global positioning monitoring system and any restrictions to be imposed on the defendant's movements are not confidential; or - □ (4) Refrain from tracking or monitoring personal property or a motor vehicle in the possession of the alleged victim of the offense, without the victim's effective consent, including by using a tracking application on a personal electronic device or physically following the victim or causing another to physically follow the victim. - b.
+Prostitution: - □ (1) Attend AIDS/HIV education; and/ or - \Box (2) Attend AIDS/HIV counseling.

-- □ 3.
+- □ c.
+Stalking: - □ (1) No direct or indirect communication with the alleged victim; or - Prohibited from going near a residence, place of employment, or business of the victim or to go near a school, day-care facility, or similar facility where a dependent child of the victim is in attendance. - □ 3.
 Magistrates are required to impose specific conditions of release for the following specific offenses: - If the charge is a subsequent "Driving, Flying or Boating While Intoxicated," "Intoxication Assault" or "Intoxication Manslaughter," the magistrate shall require on release that a defendant:

-- □ (1) Have installed on the motor vehicle owned or most regularly operated by the defendant a vehicle ignition interlock device; - □ (2) Not operate any motor vehicle unless the vehicle is equipped with that device; - □ (3) Have the device installed on appropriate motor vehicle within 30 days of release on bond; and - $\Box$ (4) Pay the expense of installation. - b.
-Trafficking of persons, sexual offenses, assaultative offenses, public indecency, or prohibited sexual conduct, if committed against a child under 18 years old: - □ (1) No direct communication with the alleged victim; - Prohibited from going near a residence, school, or other location as specifically described in the bond, frequented by the alleged victim.
+- (1) Have installed on the motor vehicle owned or most regularly operated by the defendant a vehicle ignition interlock device; - □ (2) Not operate any motor vehicle unless the vehicle is equipped with that device; - □ (3) Have the device installed on appropriate motor vehicle within 30 days of release on bond; and - \Box (4) Pay the expense of installation. - b.
+Trafficking of persons, sexual offenses, assaultative offenses, public indecency, or prohibited sexual conduct, if committed against a child under 18 years old: